mokarakaya/machine-learning-and-python-notes/machine-learning/algorithms/002-decision-trees.md

 - Entropy of a half/half split is `1`.
 - `Information Gain = CurrentEntropy - NewEntropy`

+# Gini Index
+- `Gini = 1 - \sum_{classes} (p_i)^2`
+- We calculate gini index for deciding on the purity of the split.
+- If gini score is zero then the sample is pure which means it has only one class.
+- If gini is more then zero, then the sample should have more than one classes.

 # Gain Ratio
 - Some algorithms e.g. CART force binary splits even if the feature has more than two classes.
 - In some other algorithms e.g. C4.5, it is possible to split into more than 2 nodes.